Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Other DUBOISs on the Western Prairies

-Local church and civil records make it difficult to link some Dubois's in the western parishes with known lines of the family there:
+Local church and civil records make it difficult to link some Dubois in the western parishes with known Acadian lines of the family there:

 NON-ACADIAN FAMILIES in LOUISIANA

-Joseph Dubois died at New Orleans in July 1724.
-He was only about 14 years old.
-The priest who recorded his burial did not give his parents' names.
+Joseph Dubois died at New Orleans in July 1724, age 14.
+The priest who recorded the burial did not give his parents' names.

-Francois Dubois, a master cooper from Daubord near Rochfort, France, died at New Orleans September 1725.
-He was 62 years old.
+François Dubois, a master cooper from Daubord near Rochfort, France, died at New Orleans September 1725, age 62.

 Marie-Jeanne Dubois, wife of former sergeant of Swiss troops N. Jacquet, died at New Orleans in May 1733.
 The priest who recorded her burial did not give her parents' names, her birthplace, or her age at the time of her death.

-Francois Dubois married Jeanne ____ and settled at Pointe Coupée.
+François Dubois married Jeanne ____, place and date unrecorded, and settled at Pointe Coupée.
 Their daughter Augustine married Pierre, son of Jacques LePorche of Pluneret, Vannes, France, at Pointe Coupée in September 1737.

 Jean-Baptiste Dubois of Issoudon, Berry, France, was a soldier when he came to New Orleans in 1741.
 After his discharge from the army in 1747, he moved to Natchitoches Post on Red River, where he married fellow Issoudon native Marie-Jeanne-Josèphe Clairemont in 1751.
-They settled at Grand Écore, above the post, where two of their sons--Jean-Baptiste-Francois and Antoine-Philippe--remained.
+They settled at Grand Écore, above the post, where two of their sons--Jean-Baptiste-François and Antoine-Philippe--remained.
 A third son, Valentin-Jean-Baptiste, married to Rose Chelette of the German Coast, settled downriver near Rapides Post, now Pineville, across from Alexandria, in the late 1780s.
-In April 1815, a few months after the Battle of New Orleans, Jean Baptiste, son of Francois Dubois of the Natchitoches area, died from illness "at the home of Michel Prudhomme ... near the church" at Opelousas.
-Jean Baptiste was on his way home from military service; he was only 18 years old.
+In April 1815, a few months after the Battle of New Orleans, Jean Baptiste, son of François Dubois of the Natchitoches area, died from illness "at the home of Michel Prudhomme ... near the church" at Opelousas.
+Jean Baptiste was on his way home from military service, age 18.
 In September 1850, the federal census taker in Rapides Parish counted 13 slaves on Valentine Dubois's farm.
 In July 1860, the federal census taker in Winn Parish counted 16 slaves living in 2 houses on Valentine Dubois's farm.
-In October 1860, the federal census taker in Natchitoches Parish counted 7 slaves living in 3 houses on Samuel P. Dubois's farm. ...
+In October 1860, the federal census taker in Natchitoches Parish counted 7 slaves living in 3 houses on Samuel P. Dubois's farm.

 Gabriel-Joseph Dubois, a broker, married Louise-Élisabeth, called Élisabeth, Bonnier probably at New Orleans in the 1740s.
 He served as a militia officer and burgher of the city.
 Their son Nicolas-Gabriel was born at New Orleans in December 1750.
 Their daughters married into the Carriere, Delalande de Ferrieres, and Oro families.

-An unnamed male infant whose Dubois father was a mason died at New Orleans in 1773.
-The priest who recorded the boy's burial did not give the father's first name or the mother's name.
+An unnamed male infant whose Dubois father was a mason died at New Orleans in December 1773.
+The priest who recorded the boy's burial did not give the parents' names, only the surname.

 An unnamed male infant, surname Dubois, died at New Orleans, age 8 months, in April 1785.